 In addition to the limited days and hours, the fishing regulations are different and sometimes stricter here than most places, although they are fairly simple to follow.

 Keep in mind that you will not need to deal with the trouble of towing a boat.
 Irvine Lake does not allow the use of watercraft or floating devices of any kind.
 All fishing is from the shore.

 While far-off mountain streams are often excellent for trout fishing, Irvine Lake provides the option to catch multiple trout species close to home but, as mentioned, during the winter months when the water temperatures remain cool enough.

-Trout that manage to avoid being caught out may reach larger sizes, but don’t expect any numbers to be caught once the water warms.
-Catch rates will slow later into spring and definitely for summer, but other fish take up the slack.
+Don’t expect any numbers to be caught once the water warms.
+Catch rates will slow rapidly into spring and definitely for summer, but other fish take up the slack.